Sewing collars & leashes with an LK-1900BN bartacking machine

 The machine comes with a clear plastic shield for eye protection (see instruction manual pg 23).
 If you wear glasses, you should be safe without it.
 Without any protection, if a needle breaks, a piece could strike your eye.
 If you wear glasses, consider their coverage (if anything could reach your eye).
 If you don't wear glasses, consider buying the weakest reading glasses sold at the pharmacy (0.75?).
 A little magnification could be good in addition to the protection.
 Otherwise, consider safety glasses, or installing the shield (whichever feels less intrusive).

-When I started, I felt overwhelmed, and the fingerguard felt in the way.
-I removed it (until I used the machine for awhile).
+When I started, the fingerguard felt in the way.
+I removed it (until I got used to the machine).
 If you do that, be extra careful.
-The work clamp serves as a guard (only in the up position).
+The work clamp serves as a guard (when in the up position).
 It's not super unsafe to remove the fingerguard.
-But, it's better to have it on (I re-installed mine after 3-4 months when I was feeling better about everything.).
+But, it's better to have it on (I re-installed mine after 3-4 months when I was feeling better about everything).
 The fingerguard can be raised or lowered.
-You can try to find a height that doesn't feel as in the way (but, be aware that the .).
+You can try to find a height that doesn't feel as in the way.
+(Be aware that there are times you'll push the arch out of the way when the machine is off.
+For example, changing the work-clamp by removing the faceplate.
+If the fingerguard is high enough, it can bump into the needle.).

-You'll need to hold the thread when it starts sewing.
-If you don't, the white top thread will get pushed through to the bottom (the black side; called "piling?").
+You'll need to hold the thread as the sewing starts.
+If you don't, the white top thread will be pushed through to the bottom (the black side) called "piling?"
 Pull the thread toward the rear of the machine until you have enough to comfortably hold.
-Then swing the end of the thread to the the front (toward you).
-If you don't, the the wiper arm will hit it (one of the reasons I removed my wiper arm.
-It's better to keep the wiper and learn to hold the thread this way).
+Then swing the end of the thread to the front (toward you).
+If you don't hold it towards you, the the wiper arm will hit it (one of the reasons I removed my wiper arm when I started.
+Buy, it's better to keep the wiper and learn to hold the thread this way).
 If you pull the thread toward you, it will be rough on the thread.
 You need to pull to the rear, then swing the end toward you.
 Fishing for the tail of thread around the needle made me nervous.
 Be aware of your foot on the pedal (not pressing down.
 Never put your finger under the needle.
 Just rub the side of the needle to get the thread.).

 Sometimes the thread can loop over the top of the takeup lever.
 The symptom will be that it's hard to pull the thread (to the rear before starting to sew).
 If you don't realize it's looped, the thread tension will be wrong - the thread may even break; you could even break a needle.
-If it feels tighter when pulling the thread (to the rear, before starting to sew), look closely at the takeup lever to see if the thread is looped over it.
-But, also be aware that if the thread is pulling off the bottom of the spool, it can feel hard-to-pull too.
+If it feels tighter when pulling the thread, be sure you're pulling to the rear (pulling to the front is hard) look closely at the takeup lever to see if the thread is looped over it.
+But, also be aware: if the thread is coming off the bottom of the spool, it can feel hard-to-pull too.
 The difference is that it will "give" freely when it gets past that.
 (You might feel that and think it's the takeup-lever problem.
 You'll get used to which is which.).
 I don't know why it loops over the takeup lever.
 It seems to happen when the pattern loads, the machine cycles into the ready state.
-I can go weeks without it happening, then it happens 10 times in a row.
+I can go weeks without it happening, then it happens a few times in a row.

 There is a thread guide above the thread-tension disks.
 See the instruction manual (pg 15, threading illustration).
 Notice that the thread goes through that guide only once (up to the takeup lever).
 I started with the mistaken belief that the thread should also go down through that guide.
 After 4-5 months it stood out to me.
 When I started doing it correctly, it seemed like the machine operated better (thread tension was more consistent).

 Things like this caused me to learn: if things aren't working right, stop & question everything.
-(I think my confustion is that some machines actually do go both directions through such a guide (my DU-1181N for leash sleeves does.).
+(I think my confusion is that some machines actually do go both directions through such a guide.
+My DU-1181N for leash sleeves does.).

 The control box mounted under the table has a cooling fan.
 I live in a hot & dusty environment.
 I'm in the habit of blowing out my laptop 2-3 times a year (especially summer so it will operate cooler.
 It usually accumulates a lot of dust.).
 I thought this control-box fan would be similar.
 But, I've removed the plastic cover (4 screws), and haven't seen any buildup.
 (You can't see the fan.
 It's buried behind the circuit board.
 The parts list shows it.
 See "Control Box Components" part 17.).
 I'm still going to occasionally remove the cover and see if it needs to be blown clean.
 So far it doesn't have the problem I thought it would.